***CFP DEADLINE EXTENSION*** ***UNTIL 12 JAN 2018***

 If you wish to propose a panel of 3–4 papers, include a description of the panel (max.
 300 words), papers (max.
 200 words each), and bio notes (max.
 150 words each).

-Decisions on all proposals will be made by 15 Dec 2017.
+Decisions on proposals will be made by 31 Jan 2018.